-For supported applications, Dragon has so many commands (and many different wordings for most commands), that we couldn't possibly list them all here or in the Learning Center.
+For popular applications like Word, Dragon has so many commands (and many different wordings for most commands) that we couldn't possibly list them all here or in the Help.

 If you are in a supported application and you think of an action you'd like to perform by voice, use the Command Browser's Context list to pick that application and use its Filter to see just the commands that contain a particular word or words.
-If you see a command that looks interesting, make sure it's highlighted in the list, then use the Browse menu to uncover its full wordings (for instance, to include all optional words or expand ellipses.)
+If you see a command that looks interesting, make sure it's highlighted in the list, then use the Browse menu to uncover its full wordings (for instance, to include all optional words or expand ellipses).

-TIP: If you say what you think is a command but Dragon takes no action or just transcribes the words on the screen, look for the Results indicator (see the View tab of the Options dialog).
-If it does not show your command (with a thick border around it), Dragon did not recognize what you said as a valid command for the current situation: for instance, if you say "Insert a 2 by 2 table" when the insertion point is inside a table, nothing happens because Word does not allow inserting a table inside a table.
+Note: If you say what you think is a command but Dragon takes no action or just transcribes the words on the screen, look for the Results indicator.
+If it doesn't show your command, Dragon didn't recognize what you said as a valid command for the current situation: for instance, if you say "insert a 2 by 2 table" when the insertion point is inside a table, nothing happens because Word doesn't allow inserting a table inside a table